Achay009/Achay009.github.io/hello.md

 ### [Abbreviations](https://github.com/markdown-it/markdown-it-abbr)

-This is HTML abbreviation example.
+This is HTML abbreviation example.😅

 It converts "HTML", but keep intact partial entries like "xxxHTMLyyy" and so on.